Idearia/WordPress-AI-Commander/mobile/README.md

 The mobile app is pre-built and committed to the repository, so no build step is required on production servers:

+### Primary Access Method
+The PWA is served through WordPress at a configurable path (default: `/ai-commander/assistant`):
+1. Users access the PWA at `https://yoursite.com/ai-commander/assistant`
+2. WordPress serves the app with embedded configuration via `PwaPage.php`
+3. Users only need to enter WordPress credentials (not the site URL)
+4. PWA path can be configured in WordPress Admin → AI Commander → Settings → Mobile Web App Settings

+### Legacy Access Method
-1. The app is accessible at `mobile/index.html` (redirects to `mobile/app/index.html`)
+The app is also accessible at `mobile/index.html` (redirects to `mobile/app/index.html`) for backwards compatibility.

+### Technical Requirements
-2. No Node.js or npm required on production server
+1. No Node.js or npm required on production server
-3. CORS headers are automatically configured by the WordPress plugin
+2. CORS headers are automatically configured by the WordPress plugin
+3. PWA manifest is dynamically generated with proper translations

+### Rebuilding (For Developers)
-For developers who want to rebuild the app:
+If you make changes to the React app:
 1. Make your changes in the `src/` directory
 2. Run `npm run build` to build the app
 3. Commit the changes including the `app/` directory
+4. The updated app will be immediately available through both access methods

 ## Development Notes